snakajima/bonjour-http/README.md

 ## Classes for Client

-BonjourBrowser allows an application to discover bonjour services (NetService objects) with specific type, and present them to the user to choose from (note: this library has no UI code).
+**BonjourBrowser** allows an application to discover Bonjour services (NetService objects) with specific type, and present them to the user to choose from (note: this library has no UI code).

-BonjourConnection allows an application to establish a connection between a bonjour service selected by the user.
+**BonjourConnection** allows an application to establish a connection between a Bonjour service selected by the user.

-BonjourRequest represents a HTTP request, which an application creates and send using an established BonjourConnection.
+**BonjourRequest** represents a HTTP request, which an application creates and send using an established BonjourConnection.

-BonjourResponce represents a HTTP responce from the Bonjour server.
+**BonjourResponce** represents a HTTP responce from the Bonjour server.

 ## Classes for Server

-BonjourService allows an application to publish a specific type of Bonjour service.
-An application needs to define a class respresenting HTTP server, which implements BonjourServiceDelegate protocol.
+**BonjourService** allows an application to publish a specific type of Bonjour service.
+An application needs to define a class respresenting HTTP server, which implements **BonjourServiceDelegate** protocol.

 Here is an example, which always returns "Hello World!" page regardless of the path.